ChimeraTK/DeviceAccess-OpcUaBackend/README.md

 ### Logging level

-The loggingg severiy level of the client can be set using `logLevel`.
+The logging severity level of the client can be set using `logLevel`.
 Supported log levels are:
   - `trace`
   - `debug`
   - `info`